Why Stator Earth Fault Protection is required for a Generator?

 100% Stator Earth Fault Protection:

-This protection also takes care about the fault occurring near to neutral.
+This protection also takes care of the fault occurring near to neutral.
 Such type of fault is critical as the fault near to neutral shunts the high resistance that saves the stator from large currents with an internal ground fault.

 3rd Harmonic Undervoltage: